mvysny/webmon/README.md

 # Webmon

-A WAR application, deployable to any servlet container/embeddable to your EAR.
+A WAR application, deployable to any servlet container, or embeddable to your EAR.
 You may receive RSS/e-mail/Jabber notifications of potential problems.
 If you cannot use traditional tools such as JConsole or VisualVM then this is for you.

 WebMon requires Java5 or higher.

-WebMon can be embedded in JavaSE applications as well, without the WAR overhead.
+WebMon can also be embedded in JavaSE applications as well, without the WAR overhead.
+Add the `webmon-analyzer` module to your app, and obtain the monitorings as text files by using telnet, nc or your browser.

-Please see http://baka.sk/webmon/ for further details and screenshots.
+Please see the old page at [WebMon](http://baka.sk/webmon/) for further details and screenshots.

+WebMon consists of two modules:

+* webmon-analyzer - analyzes the JVM it runs in, via the JMX interface.
+It is able to run standalone in any JVM-based deployment including JavaSE, by providing a TCP/IP server which produces textual dumps.
+* webmon-web - a full-blown WAR application which provides nice charts and graphs, allows you to browse class loader hierarchy and files, etc.

+In production I recommend to use webmon-analyzer: it is easier to embed to your app, has very little overhead, and is inherently secure since it listens for incoming connections on localhost only.

 ## How to run

+### Quickstart / Trying Out

-Download webmon-war.war from the Downloads page.
-To evaluate, you can use Jetty Runner http://wiki.eclipse.org/Jetty/Howto/Using_Jetty_Runner
+To quickly evaluate WebMon, download webmon-war.war from the [Releases](https://github.com/mvysny/webmon/releases) page.
+To run the WAR file, you can for example use the [Jetty Runner](http://wiki.eclipse.org/Jetty/Howto/Using_Jetty_Runner).

 The WAR is configured to be started in the context root of /webmon both in JBoss and in Glassfish.

-You can also run the standalone TCP-IP server, by running
+You can also run the webmon-analyzer as standalone, by running

 ```
 java -cp webmon-analyzer-0.16.jar sk.baka.webvm.analyzer.Main